Samuel-Aborah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Set zero permission for the owner and group owner but all permissions for the other users.

 Task 10.
 John Doe (9-John Doe)
 Set full permission for the owner, execute and read for the group owner and write and execute for the other users.

+Task 11.
+Look in the mirror (10-mirror permissions) Set mode of hello file to olleh file